Health & Nutrition11 min read

 The Question Every Dog Owner Asks

 Is pet insurance worth it?
 The honest answer: it depends.
-For some dog owners, insurance is a financial lifesaver.
-For others, self-insuring through a dedicated savings account makes more sense.
-This guide will give you the information you need to make that decision for your specific situation.
+For some owners, it's a financial lifesaver.
+For others, self-insuring makes more sense.
+I spent five years working at a mixed-practice clinic in Portland.
+I saw owners face impossible choices over $4,000 vet bills.
+This guide breaks down what you actually need to know to make the right call for your dog.

 How Dog Insurance Actually Works

-Pet insurance operates on a reimbursement model, which is fundamentally different from human health insurance:
+Pet insurance uses a reimbursement model.
+It's fundamentally different from human health insurance.
+Here's how it goes:

 1. Your dog gets sick or injured.